 We are currently growing our retail franchise via our digital initiatives, supported by mortgage and premier banking products.
 We also intend to expand our SME business with the roll-out of SME programme lending and the new target operating model in 2022.
-In addition, the corporate and investment banking franchise will intensify collaboration to drive fee revenue and to nurture SMEs focusing on being the bank of choice for specific customer segments.
-In parallel with loan recovery, loan growth will be moderated with
+In addition, the corporate and investment banking franchise will intensify collaboration to drive fee revenue and to nurture SMEs towards potential listings on the stock exchange.
+This teamwork showed promising results in 2021 with successful loans jointly completed totalling USD17 million and a 50% revenue uplift from our list of identified customers.
+Through this initiative, the team also won a new IPO deal in 2021.

-We will continue our focus on growing the commercial and SME segments, targeting industries such as renewable energy, medical and healthcare, information and communications technology services and businesses supplying products and services to the
+We will continue our focus on growing the commercial and SME segments, targeting industries such as renewable energy, medical and healthcare, information and communications technology services and businesses supplying products and services to the government.
+We will also further drive our 'one-country' strategy forward by harnessing the synergies created from having both a commercial banking and an investment banking presence in Thailand to better serve our customers.